PathFinder: A unified approach for handling paths in graph query languages: Backbone of and the WALK Semantics

-Namely, we wish to find places where friends of \textsf{John} live.
-Looking at the graph in Figure~\ref{fig:intro}, we see that \textsf{Rome} is such a place, and the shortest path reaching it starts with \textsf{John}, and loops back to him using the edges \textsf{e1} and \textsf{e2}, before reaching \textsf{Rome} (via \textsf{e8}), as required.
-To compute the answer, Algorithm~\ref{alg:any} first converts the regular expression $\texttt{knows}^+\cdot \texttt{lives}$ into the following automaton:
+So, we wish to find places where people that John (transitively) follows live.
+Considering Figure~\ref{fig:introNew}, we see that Rome is such a place, and the shortest path reaching it starts with \texttt{John}, and loops back to the same node using the edges \texttt{e1} and \texttt{e2}, before reaching \texttt{Rome} (via \texttt{e8}), as required.
+To compute the answer, Algorithm~\ref{alg:any} first converts the regular expression $\texttt{follows}^+\cdot \texttt{lives}$ into the following automaton: